 Utility-owned means generation built or acquired by the IOU that is either placed in the rate base or treated as a cost-based asset for rate recovery.
-The utility-owned generation section is further subdivided into the following generating resource types:
+The utility-owned generation section is further subdivided into of the following generating resource types:

 - Nuclear

 - Conventional Hydroelectric

 - Hydroelectric Pumped Storage

 - Natural Gas-Fired Generation

 - Coal

-- Renewables Portfolio Standard (RPS)-Eligible Resources
+- Renewable Portfolio Standard (RPS)-Eligible Resources

 - Battery Storage

-Conventional hydroelectric generators and hydroelectric pumped-storage plants are defined here as facilities that do not qualify as eligible for California's RPS to avoid double-counting of costs and generating facilities that are hydroelectric and RPS-eligible.
+Conventional hydroelectric generators and hydroelectric pumped-storage plants are defined here as facilities that do not qualify as eligible for California's RPS to avoid double-counting of costs to avoid double-counting of generating facilities that are hydroelectric and RPS-eligible.
 Natural gas-fired generation includes all utility-owned steam generation units, combined-cycle power plants, combustion turbines, and DG facilities.